-Former president Shimon Peres opened the 14th annual International Conference of the Institute for Counter-Terrorism on Monday by saying that the world must include Israel in its fight against terror.
+Former president Shimon Peres opened the 14th annual International Conference of the Institute for Counter-Terrorism in Herzliya on Monday by saying that the international community must include Israel in its fight against terror.

 "Terror is a system that needs to be addressed religiously, militarily, nationally and financially.
 The world needs to join together to fight terror and Israel must be a part of that," he said.

 "Terrorism is tearing apart the Arab world.
 It has destroyed Yemen, Libya, Iraq and will only continue.
 Terrorism has to be fought with an all-out war and people cannot shy away because of the beheadings."

 Peres also gave strong support to the use of tough economic sanctions against Qatar and Turkey to punish them for financing terror.